 Oceane comes in with Sloane trailing, she goes to Chloe and says something so quietly the others don’t hear it.
 Daphne has owl hearing, whispers sound like normal conversation to her.

 Maxwell, “I don’t understand a single thing your folks are saying.”

 Janah, “Let’s get to the other sites, collect more data.
 I promise to clear it up when we’re done with our searches.”

 The second site is the last victim, the one who went out on the limb.
-Her neck was snapped.
+Her neck was broken, but not as if she jumped.
 The three girls reconnaissance again.